Çatalhöyük: Archaeology

-In August 2025, archaeologists led by Prof. Dr. Arkadiusz Marciniak of Poznań University revealed a mortuary structure referred to as the “House of the Dead” or “Spiritual House”.
+In August 2025, archaeologists led by Arkadiusz Marciniak of Poznań University revealed a mortuary structure referred to as the "House of the Dead" or "Spiritual House".
 The team uncovered a building where the remains of 20 individuals were placed beneath the floor, suggesting a ritual use.
 The discovery also included a large ceremonial structure adorned with painted walls and supported by fourteen platforms, as well as a smaller, plastered structure.